Arewa-Iyi/Vampire-Numbers/README.md

 # Vampire-Numbers
-Finding Vampire Numbers in the interval 100000 to 999999 with threading
+Finding Vampire Numbers in the interval 100000 to 999999 with multi-threading

 ### Summary
 The goal of this program is to find all the Vampire numbers in the interval [100000, 999999].
 To achieve this